lucasdietrich/AVRTOS/readme.md

 - Two preemptive threads : one set the led ON for 100ms and the other to OFF for the same time
     - A mutex is protecting the LED access, and both threads keeps the mutex locked while waiting for 100ms.
     - both threads use the same reentrant function
-- One cooperative threads that blocks the execution of all threads for 500ms every 2 seconds.
+- One cooperative threads blocks the execution of all threads for 500ms every 2 seconds.
-- The main thread release the CPU forever when initialization finished
+- The main thread releases the CPU forever when initialization finished

-On an Arduino Pro (ATmega328p, avr5) the led should be blinking at the frequency of 10Hz and then block for 500ms every 2 seconds.
+On an Arduino Pro (or Arduino Pro Mini), based on an ATmega328p (avr5) the led should be blinking at the frequency of 5Hz and then block for 500ms every 2 seconds.

 Configuration option : `CONFIG_KERNEL_TIME_SLICE=10`